recoilphp/recoil/README.md

 PHP generators provide the language-level support for functions that can suspend and resume, and Recoil provides the glue that lets us use these features to perform asynchronous operations.

-A Recoil application is started by executing an "entry-point" generator, much like the `main()` function in the C programming language.
-The Recoil kernel inspects the values yielded by the generator and converts them into an operation.
+A Recoil application is started by executing an "entry-point" generator, a little like the `main()` function in the C programming language.
+The Recoil kernel inspects the values yielded by the generator and identifies an operation to perform.
 For example, yielding a `float` with value `30` causes the coroutine to suspend execution for 30 seconds.

-The example at the top of this document shows a rather more advanced usage, including concurrent execution and integration with asynchronous code that is not part of Recoil.
+The DNS example above shows a rather more advanced usage, including concurrent execution and integration with asynchronous code that is not part of Recoil.
 The resulting code, however, is quite normal looking, except for the `yield` statements!

-Within Recoil, the term _coroutine_ specifically refers to a PHP generator that is being executed in this way.
+Within Recoil, the term _coroutine_ specifically refers to a PHP generator that is being executed by the Recoil kernel.
 It's no mistake that generators can be used in this way.
-[Nikita Popov](https://github.com/nikic), who is responsible for the original generator implementation in PHP published an [excellent article](http://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html) explaining generated-based coroutines.
+[Nikita Popov](https://github.com/nikic) (who is responsible for the original generator implementation in PHP) published an [excellent article](http://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html) explaining generator-based coroutines.
 The article even includes an example implementation of a coroutine scheduler, though it takes a somewhat different approach.

 ### Strands